Candidates auditioning by video are considered for an entrance scholarship in the same way as a candidate auditioning in person.

 - When you complete your UCAS Conservatoires application, select Recording as the audition method.
 Application details can be found on the How to Apply page.

 - We use Acceptd as our portal for uploading media and documents.
-There is useful guidance on the Acceptd help page including maximum file sizes, and registration for an Acceptd account is free
+There is useful guidance on the Acceptd help page including maximum file sizes.
+Registration for an Acceptd account is free

-- Please make sure you input your name in exactly the same format as your UCAS Conservatoires application, using Roman letters (please do not use other systems such as Greek, Cyrillic, Mandarin etc).
+- Please make sure you input your name in exactly the same format as your UCAS Conservatoires application, using Roman letters (please do not use other alphabets such as Greek, Cyrillic, Mandarin etc), and include your UCAS Conservatoires Personal ID number.

 - In 'Select Program Group', choose Undergraduate Applications or Postgraduate Applications for our main auditions.
 Research candidates should select Doctoral Studies.

-- Remember to check our audition requirements page for your specialism, to ensure you have included all the necessary items.
-You should upload video files, we do not accept links to YouTube, Dropbox or other external sites.
+- Remember to check the department audition requirements page for your specialism, to ensure you have included all the necessary items.
+You should upload actual video files, we do not accept links to YouTube, Dropbox or other external sites.
+If you are making a long recording, mp4 format will have a smaller file size so it is easier to upload, or you can use a compression software like HandBrake.

-You will receive the decision through UCAS Track as soon as possible after your application assessment has been completed, this normally will be no later than Christmas for most studies.
+You will receive the decision through your UCAS Conservatoires Hub as soon as possible after your application assessment has been completed, this normally will be no later than Christmas for most studies.

 A smartphone, tablet or similar device is perfect for recording your audition.
 The video quality is better than most camcorders, provided the device is placed at an appropriate distance from the performer – around two to three metres is ideal.
 Ensure that the lighting is sufficient as poor lighting and unsuitable placement of the camera/microphone are the two most common problems when filming an audition.
 Prop your device up on a music stand or book, or get a cheap tripod and an iPhone clip.
 Always record with the device in a horizontal position ('landscape' format).